 The Academic Framework of the University is set out in the Academic Regulations for students on taught programmes.
 The Framework is approved by Academic Board.
 It includes the awards that can be made, characteristics of these awards and the credit framework, which are all aligned to national frameworks.
 The Academic Regulations are readily accessible to both students and staff through the University website.
 The Regulatory Framework Committee (a sub-committee of Academic Board) has responsibility for reviewing the regulations on an on-going basis and recommending enhancements.

 The Academic Regulations set out the assessment regulations that apply to all taught programmes that are awards of the University.
-Separate regulations are in place governing the assessment of research degrees.
 The assessment regulations include use the full marking scale and award classifications to be applied to all undergraduate and postgraduate taught programmes and the threshold academic standards required for progression and awards.
 Assessment Boards operate to oversee the assessment procedures and to ensure that assessment decisions are made in accordance with the University’s Academic Regulations and are consistently applied.
-The University has an internal moderation policy and external examiners moderate outcomes and endorse assessment board outcomes.

 The University works with external experts in several ways.
 Validation panels and monitoring and review panels include an external subject specialist who advises on the appropriateness of academic standards of proposed awards in line with external benchmarks.
 External Examiners comment on changes to the curriculum, Academic Regulations, internal moderation, the operation of assessment boards and academic partnerships via their annual report.